Performance Advisory Group (PAG)

 Resident Support Group

 This is a second tier group of residents who feed into and support our Performance Advisory Group (PAG).
 The level of commitment is not as high as being a PAG member, so it may be of interest if you only have a limited amount of time.
 This opportunity also provides a good grounding to become a future PAG member.
+If you would like to join this group, please fill in an application form by clicking here.

 This is a great opportunity for Individual tenants and leaseholders with an interest in a specific area of our services, such as repairs, gas, call centre, leaseholder services, and housing management.
 As a Service Champion you will be invited to strategic meetings that have the customer’s best interest at heart, contract monitoring meetings and taking part in service reviews